hackerfactor/SEAL/FORMATS.md

 When the SEAL verifying system detects the signature offsets (range `S~s`), is should make sure the length of the signature matches the expected signature length.
 A signature range that differs from the expected length should immediately be rejected as a failed signature.

+### JPEG: The non-standard standard
-**NOTE:** Some JPEG extensions do not follow the JPEG standard.
+Some JPEG extensions do not follow the JPEG standard.
 Rather than using self-contained APP blocks, they may use pointers to absolute file positions located after the end of the file.
 These non-standard extensions include MPF and some MakerNotes.
-Adding in a signature will likely make the absolute pointer locations reference the wrong area.
+Adding a signature to the file will likely make the absolute pointer locations reference the wrong area.
 While it is desirable to fix these offsets if they are known, SEAL is *not* required to retain or correct non-standard JPEG extensions.

 ## GIF
 The GIF format only supports comments and are limited to 255 bytes per comment.